 Driver actions are the stages in an order flow which a driver performs in the Bringg Driver App to complete the fulfillment of that order.
-You can set up mandatory and optional actions to prompt drivers to take a payment, obtain the consumer's signature, take a photo, fill out a form, open a webpage, and scan a barcode to confirm a handoff.
+You can set up mandatory and optional actions to prompt drivers to take a payment, obtain the customer's signature, take a photo, fill out a form, open a webpage, and scan a barcode to confirm a handoff.

 The Bringg Driver App can prompt drivers to perform driver actions for any order, or only those which have certain types of goods.
-It can suggest to perform these actions at the start of a shift, at the end, or during handoff (after check-in or before checkout).
+It can suggest to perform these actions at the start of a shift, at the end, or during handoff (after check in or before checkout).

 You can add variations to your order flows using service plans in order to offer consumers different levels of service.
 For example, a basic plan may assign default delivery slots, while over the threshold plans may offer consumers faster fulfillment, or the option to choose a specific arrival date or time.